IBM/event-automation/_eem_11.6/02-installing/04-installing-online.md

    oc create secret docker-registry ibm-entitlement-key --docker-username=cp --docker-password="<your-entitlement-key>" --docker-server="cp.icr.io" -n <target-namespace>
    ```

-**Note:** If you do not create the required secret, pods will fail to start with `ImagePullBackOff` errors.
-In this case, ensure the secret is created and allow the pod to restart.
+**Note:** If you do not create the required secret, pods fail to start with `ImagePullBackOff` errors.
+In this case, ensure that the secret is created and allow the pod to restart.

 ## Choose the operator installation mode

-Before installing an operator, decide whether you want the operator to:
+Before you install an operator, decide whether you want the operator to:

 - Manage instances in **any namespace**.

   To use this option, select `All namespaces on the cluster (default)` later.
-The operator will be deployed into the system namespace `openshift-operators`, and will be able to manage instances in any namespace.
+The operator is deployed into the system namespace `openshift-operators`, and can manage instances in any namespace.

-- Only manage instances in a **single namespace**.
+- Manage instances only in a **single namespace**.

   To use this option, select `A specific namespace on the cluster` later.
-The operator will be deployed into the specified namespace, and will not be able to manage instances in any other namespace.
+The operator is deployed into the specified namespace, and cannot manage instances in any other namespace.

   **Note:** Installing different versions of {{site.data.reuse.eem_name}} in different namespaces on the same cluster is not supported.